Wood Boiler Maintenance Kits & Tips From Industry Experts

 Filling with Water:

-Connect your domestic water to the return line to the furnace using a ball valve.
+Connect your domestic water to the furnace return line using a ball valve.
 This makes it much easier to fill and flush the unit.
-Start filling the unit inspect for leaks.
+Start filling the unit and inspect for leaks.
 Make sure the ball valves on the unit are open to the return and supply.
-Once the green light on the control panel goes on, you’re full.
+Once the green light on the control panel goes on, you're full.
 Or if is simple over flows.
-Don’t worry this is not a problem.
+Don't worry; this is not a problem.

-It is very important to drain and flush your furnace each spring.
-To drain furnace — open drain valve and let stove empty completely.
-To flush — leave drain valve open and close pump valve.
-Add water to furnace through the return lines.
-Let flush for several minutes.
-Close drain valve and open pump valve.
-Refill stove and add boiler treatment right away.
+It is critical to drain and flush your boiler each spring.
+To drain the furnace — open the drain valve and let the stove empty completely.
+To flush, leave the drain valve open and close the pump valve.
+Add water to the boiler through the return lines.
+Let it flush for 4-8 hours for optimal results.
+Close the drain valve and open the pump valve.
+Refill the stove and add boiler treatment right away.

 Adding Boiler Treatment:

-This should be done every year!
-Allow system to burn for 2 hours and then add boiler treatment as follows.
-Before adding boiler treatment, be sure that the water temperature is at least 100 degrees or higher.
-Add the boiler treatment that came with your unit or purchased from your dealer.
-Add the treatment to vent (Small tube) on top of the unit.
+Adding boiler treatment should be done every year!
+Allow the system to burn for 2 hours, and then add boiler treatment as follows.
+Before adding boiler treatment, be sure that the water temperature is at least 100 degrees* or higher.
+Add in the boiler treatment that came with your unit or was purchased from your dealer.
+Add the treatment to the vent (Small tube) on top of the unit.

 Annual WoodMaster Maintenance:

-Protect your fire chamber by placing the chimney cap over the chimney during the off season, inspect all silicon caulking and make sure it has a good seal so moisture can’t enter furnace.
+Protect your burn chamber by placing the chimney cap over the chimney during the off-season, inspect all silicone caulking, and make sure it has a good seal so moisture can't enter the furnace.
 If you have an ash auger, remove it, clean out all the ashes and scrape excess creosote from the fire chamber surface.
+If you’re running into issues scraping the excess, use anti-creo-soot to help make it easier.
 Reinstall the ash auger.
-Moisture combined with ashes will eat through metal in a short time.
+Moisture combined with ashes will eat through metal quickly.

-Routinely pay attention to the water level light.
-If the light is not lit, this indicates water level is low and the furnace may need to have water added.
-Add water until it over flows the vent pipe on top of the unit.
-Not a bad idea to check to make sure the light is working properly.
-Open ball valve in back to see if the light goes out or check the over flow pipe with a flash light.
-The circulation pump will be very helpful in bleeding the air out.
-It can take several minutes to do this.
+Routinely check the water level light.
+If the light is not lit, this indicates the water level is low, and the furnace may need to have water added.
+Add water until it overflows the vent pipe on top of the unit.
+Not a bad idea to check that the light is working properly.
+Open the ball valve in the back to see if the light goes out, or check the overflow pipe with a flashlight.

 Firing the Unit:

 Once you have determined that there are no leaks and all looks good.
 Paper and kindling should be used for starting the fire.
 Build a small fire, and add wood as needed.
 Be sure pumps are circulating when firing the furnace.
-You might notice some water on the inside walls of the unit, this is normal the furnace is sweating like a cold drink on a summer day.
-Once the furnace has reached 180 degrees, the furnace is ready to be filled to capacity.
+You might notice some water on the inside walls of the unit.
+This is normal; the furnace is sweating like a cold drink on a summer day.
+Once the furnace reaches 180 degrees, it is ready to be filled to capacity.
 I recommend burning cut, split, seasoned wood.
-Do not overfill the unit so hot coals fall out when opening the door.
-The best is a well-controlled fire and when the wood gets low, rake the ashes exposing buried unburned coals.
-You will be surprised those coals will heat your home all day and then some.
+Do not overfill the unit so that hot coals fall out when opening the door.
+The best is a well-controlled fire, and when the wood gets low, rake the ashes, exposing buried unburned coals.
+You will be surprised that those coals will heat your home all day and then some.

 Ash Removal, Rotation, and Disposal:

-Maintain a good ash rotation.
-This should be done weekly.
-Remove ashes when the furnace is very low on wood.
-If your furnace is not equipped with an ash auger system use a shovel to take ashes from the front of the firebox and use a rake to pull ashes from the rear of the furnace to create a level bed of hot coals.
-Tip Ashes are great for the garden.
-Ashes should be placed in a metal container with a tight-fitting lid.
+ProTip: Ashes are great for the garden.
+The hotashes should be placed in a metal container with a tight-fitting lid.
 The closed container of ashes should be placed on a noncombustible floor or the ground, well away from all combustible materials, pending final disposal.
 Ashes should be retained in the closed container until all cinders have thoroughly cooled.
-At least 48 hours. (coals can live for a week or so) Keep this in mind when disposing ash and coals.
-Forest fires!
+At least 48 hours.
+(Coals can live for a week or so) Keep this in mind when disposing of ashes and coals.

 Creosote Information and the Need for Removal:

 When wood is burned slowly, it produces tar and other organic vapors, which combine with expelled moisture to form creosote.
-The creosote vapors condense in the relatively cool chimney flue of a slow burning fire.
+The creosote vapors condense in the relatively cool chimney flue of a slow-burning fire.
 As a result, creosote residue accumulates on the lining.
-When ignited this creosote makes an extremely hot fire.
-The chimney connector and chimney should be inspected at least monthly during the heating season to determine if a creosote build up has occurred.
-If creosote has accumulated it should be removed to reduce the risk of a chimney fire.
+When ignited, this creosote makes an extremely hot fire.
+The chimney connector and chimney should be inspected at least every 2-3 months during the heating season to determine if a creosote buildup has occurred.
+If creosote has accumulated, it should be removed to reduce the risk of a chimney fire.
 This is another reason why an outdoor Wood Master furnace is the superior solution to heating your home.

 Boiler Maintenance Kits - Description and Costs

-The CorQuest product from WoodMaster is an excellent product, it is a nitrate-based product.
-It works very well for what it does, it is an anti-rust and scale-inhibitor.
+The MolyArmor product from WoodMaster is an excellent nitrate-based product.
+It works very well for what it does; it is an anti-rust and scale-inhibitor and good for those with an active warranty on their WoodMaster.
+We recommend using the ProTech treatment that can treat up to 200 gallons.

 Boiler Maintenance Test Kits

 We also sell the ProTech 300 Test Kit.
-This gives you about 15 to 20 tests, and it allows you to keep it for about three, four years.
-If you don't want to bother with testing, a simple solution is you just use the ProTech, and you change it out every year.
-The shelf life of the ProTech is about two years in the unit, but it starts to degrade, and also, with the evaporation of these units, it'll also start to drop off.
+This gives you about 15 to 20 tests, and it allows you to keep it for about three to four years.
+Tthe test kits are the only solid way to really make sure your nitrates are where they need to be.
+If you don't want to bother with testing, another option is to just use the ProTech and replace it every year.
+The shelf life of the ProTech is about five years in the unit, but it starts to degrade, and also, with the evaporation of these units, it'll also start to drop off.

 If you buy extra ProTech, you can leave it on your shelf for up to five years.